Jain-Sunaina/-100-days-coding-challange/README.md

 📌 Day 7: Digit Frequency

 Problem Statement: Given a string, s, consisting of alphabets and digits, find the frequency of each digit in the given string.

+📌 Day 8: Calculate the Nth term

+Problem Statement: There is a series, S, where the next term is the sum of pervious three terms.
+Given the first three terms of the series,a ,b ,c and  respectively, you have to output the nth term of the series using recursion.